 You can check out the beach in Belgium.
 The relatively short stretch of coastline here has some beautiful beaches which can be enjoyed during the warmer months.
 Some areas are more natural with sand dunes and open spaces, while others have stretches of hotels, restaurants, cafes, and seaside attractions.
 Knokke-Heist is a popular area with plenty of activities and hotels.
 De Panne and Nieuwpoort are also extremely popular with wide, white beaches and a diverse selection of dining options.
 On the other hand, Bredene is more secluded for those that want to escape the crowds.

-If you're looking to go shopping, Belgium and France both offer plenty of spots.
+If you're looking to go shopping, Belgium and France both offer plenty of great spots.